coderamen666/srd-v3.5-md/magic-items/magic-items-v-wondrous-items.md

 Moderate transmutation; CL 7th; Craft Wondrous Item, *secret page;* Price 12,500 gp;Weight 1 lb.

-**Boat, Folding:** A folding boat looks like a small wooden box---about 12 inches long, 6 inches wide, and 6 inches deep.
+**Boat, Folding:** A folding boat looks like a small wooden box—about 12 inches long, 6 inches wide, and 6 inches deep.
 It can be used to store items like any other box.
 If a command word is given, however, the box unfolds itself to form a boat 10 feet long, 4 feet wide, and 2 feet in depth.
 A second command word causes it to unfold to a ship 24 feet long, 8 feet wide, and 6 feet deep.
 Any objects formerly stored in the box now rest inside the boat or ship.

 In its smaller form, the boat has one pair of oars, an anchor, a mast, and a lateen sail.
 In its larger form, the boat has a deck, single